Used car: Used car export industry

 Depreciation levels of vehicles differ a lot in exporting and importing countries due to differences in income levels.
 The price of a vehicle depreciates faster in high-income countries than in low-income countries.
 Used vehicles sellers in high-income countries can thus sell their used vehicles for a higher price in low-income countries.
 This is the incentive to export used vehicles.

-The major car exporting countries (which includes both new and used vehicles) are Japan, the EU, USA, and Canada.
+The major car exporting countries (which includes both new and used vehicles) are Japan, the European Union, the United States, and Canada.

-In the EU, 60% of used cars are marketed in other EU countries.
+In the European Union, 60% of used cars are marketed in other EU countries.
 The used car exports in the EU are focused on East Europe, the Caucasus, Central Asia, and Africa.

-In the US, used vehicle exports are focused on Mexico, Nigeria, and Benin.
+In the United States, used vehicle exports are focused on Mexico, Nigeria, and Benin.

 The African continent gets 90% of its imports from Europe.
 Many of these cars would not meet European emission standards.